 The National Law Enforcement Liaison Program

-Today, more than 240 local, state and regional LELs work with State Highway Safety Offices (SHSOs) to provide law enforcement expertise, encourage involvement in traffic safety initiatives, and act as a liaison between the state’s law enforcement community and the SHSO.
+Today, more than 240 local, state and regional LELs work with State Highway Safety Offices (SHSOs) to provide law enforcement expertise, encourage involvement in traffic safety initiatives and act as a liaison between the state’s law enforcement community and the SHSO.

 The history of the LEL program begins in the 1970s and 1980s with the creation of the Traffic Safety Specialists (TSSs).
 A TSS acted as a liaison between the SHSO and law enforcement.
-They assisted with educating law enforcement on how to apply for grants, what grants were available, reporting activities, setting up programs, and so forth.
-In essence, a TSS was a LEL, just with a different name.
+They assisted with educating law enforcement on how to apply for grants, what grants were available, reporting activities, setting up programs, etc. In essence, a TSS was a LEL, just with a different name.

-Operation Buckle Down (OBD) was developed in 1990 as a grant for the states to fund “super cops” to serve as liaisons and spokespersons for a new national effort to increase seat belt use to 70 percent by 1992.
-NHTSA had grants in most states and these OBD spokespersons, along with NHTSA regional staff, were the individuals who promoted and marketed the program mobilizations to the states in 1991 and 1992.
+Operation Buckle Down (OBD) was developed in 1990 as a grant for states to fund “super cops” to serve as liaisons and spokespersons for a new national effort to increase seat belt use to 70 percent by 1992.
+NHTSA had grants in most states and these OBD spokespersons, along with NHTSA regional staff, were the individuals who promoted and marketed the program mobilizations to states in 1991 and 1992.

 In 1997, the name was changed from OBD spokespersons or Traffic Safety Specialists to Law Enforcement Liaisons or LELs.
 This name change was appropriate for stimulating activity in a variety of traffic safety areas, particularly safety belts and impaired driving.

-In 1997-1998, NHTSA began adding LELs to the Regional Office to assist the regional program managers with law enforcement coordination and training.
-The Regional LEL provides technical assistance to the Regional Office to focus attention on NHTSA national priorities within their states, and strengthen the states’ traffic safety efforts.
-Much of the Regional LELs’ activities include planning, scheduling, and engaging in work that is proactive in nature; this is done through coordination with law enforcement contacts to engage them in traffic safety activity and provide technical assistance in support of NHTSA’s priority programs.
+In 1997-1998, NHTSA began adding LELs to the Regional Office to assist regional program managers with law enforcement coordination and training.
+The Regional LEL provides technical assistance to the Regional Office to focus attention on NHTSA national priorities within their states, and strengthen states’ traffic safety efforts.
+Much of the Regional LELs’ activities include planning, scheduling and engaging in work that is proactive in nature; this is done through coordination with law enforcement contacts to engage them in traffic safety activity and provide technical assistance in support of NHTSA’s priority programs.

-Currently, the LEL programs across the country continue to evolve into very efficient and effective resources for gaining law enforcement support and participation in national and state highway safety programs.
+Currently, LEL programs across the country continue to evolve into very efficient and effective resources for gaining law enforcement support and participation in national and state highway safety programs.
 LELs have a number of resources and tools available to assist with daily operations and maintaining good working relationships with law enforcement partners.
 Many of these can be found on the various pages of this website.